 If you’re in the process of selling your home, you’re probably busy with projects that will make your home more appealing to potential buyers.
-While a new coat of paint is a great way to freshen things up, you need to be smart in your colour choices.
+Before selling your home, an interior paint job is the perfect way to freshen things up.
+But, you will need to be smart in your colour choices.
 The wrong colour in a particular room can actually cause your home to sell for less.
 Take a look at the best paint colours for selling your home and which ones you should avoid.

 Best Colour = Light Blue